marianmeres/demino/README.md

 ## Context

-Each middleware receives a `DeminoContext` object as its last parameter which visibility and lifetime is limited to the scope and lifetime of the request handler.
+Each middleware receives a `DeminoContext` sealed object as its last parameter which visibility and lifetime is limited to the scope and lifetime of the request handler.

-It has `params` (router parsed params), `headers` (to be used in the final response), `error` (to be used in a custom error handler) and `locals` props.
+It has these props:
+- `params` - the readonly router parsed params,
-The `locals` prop is where each middleware can read and write arbitrary data.
+- `locals` - plain object, where each middleware can write and read arbitrary data.

+Additionally, it also exposes:
+- `status` - HTTP status number to be optionally used in the final response,
+- `headers` - any headers to be optionally used in the final response,
+- `error` - to be used in a custom error handler.

 ```typescript
 const app = demino('/articles');